MarkPearlCoZa/Blog_General/_posts/2015-10-06-Refactoring-Code-Base-Links.md

 6. When adding new features, try to “go with the flow.”
 7. If you need to take the code in a new direction, isolate your changes and use the Adapter Pattern to integrate.

+#### Questions to ask before refactoring code

+1. What is my goal in doing the refactor project?
+2. How will I know if I've accomplished the goal?
+3. What will be different if I accomplish the goal?
+4. How much time and money should be invested in this goal?
+5. What is the ramifications if I postpone the refactoring project for six months?

+Source: Marcus Blakenship

 #### Characterisation Tests

 These are useful for nailing down the behavior of the existing code.
 They are different from test driven tests - revealing intent is not necessarily a primary objective.